AFFF Lawsuits | October 2024 Update

 At LLN, we will keep you apprised of all developments in the AFFF MDL located in the United States Federal District Court for the District of South Carolina.
 We believe that several cancers are causally related to AFFF exposure.
 However, the most common diseases are kidney and testicular cancer.

-The Firefighter Cancer Registry Act, as passed in 2018 by Congress, was designed to track diseases reported by firefighters, and we believe the substantial information further illustrates the carcinogenic effect of AFFF firefighting foam.
+The Firefighter Cancer Registry Act, as passed by Congress in 2018, was designed to track diseases reported by firefighters.
+We believe the substantial information further illustrates the carcinogenic effect of AFFF firefighting foam.
 Our plan is to provide an AFFF lawsuit update at least bi-weekly with events transpiring in the AFFF MDL.

 Fireman AFFF Lawsuit

 The legal team behind LLN has an extensive, successful history of helping injury victims recover the financial losses they need to protect their futures.
-They have helped more than 40,000 clients and recovered more than $400 million in settlements and verdicts since opening their offices in 2004.
-Lead attorney Matthew A. Dolman is an award-winning, highly respected advocate and a lifetime member of the Multi-Million Dollar Advocates Forum because of the results he has achieved for his clients.
-Matt Dolman is a nationally recognized firefighting foam attorney.
+Since opening their offices in 2004, they have helped more than 40,000 clients and recovered more than $400 million in settlements and verdicts.
+Our lead attorney is an award-winning, highly respected advocate and a lifetime member of the Multi-Million Dollar Advocates Forum because of the results he has achieved for his clients.
+He is also a nationally recognized firefighting foam attorney.

 What is Aqueous Film Forming Foam (AFFF)?